sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/saas/index.md

 We will give you more **ownership** and opportunities to make an impact.
 While learning will still be the central theme, you can expect more complex problems to solve.
 You will also get your **first project assigned**, requiring you to collaborate with other teams, think about planning, execution, risk management, technical design, and other factors.

 With the domain knowledge and business context you have acquired so far, it's an excellent opportunity to **start making an impact on the team**.
-We expect your honest **feedback** about our current processes, tooling, architecture, code base, product goals, etc. Please be [proactive in sharing your ideas](../../../../../company-info-and-process/values#high-agency) on how we can improve in the spirit of **continuous improvement**.
+We expect your honest **feedback** about our current processes, tooling, architecture, code base, product goals etc. Please be [proactive in sharing your ideas](../../../../../company-info-and-process/values#high-agency) on how we can improve in the spirit of **continuous improvement**.

 #### Third month